Exove/payload-template/README.md

 # Payload CMS Starter Template

-This is a starter kit for building web applications with Payload CMS and PostgreSQL database, powered by Next.js.
+This is a starter kit for building web applications with Payload CMS and SQLite database, powered by Next.js.

 ## ✨ Features

-- **Database**: PostgreSQL
+- **Database**: SQLite
 - **CMS**: Payload CMS v3
 - **Runtime**: Node.js (^18.20.2 || >=20.9.0)
 - **Framework**: Next.js 15 with Turbopack